 Certain persons may have to wear eyeglasses or contact lenses even after surgery for clearer vision.
 This fact should be thoroughly understood before taking a decision to undergo the surgery.

 There are various types of refractive surgeries that are done to correct astigmatism

 Laser- Assisted in-situ keratomileusis or LASIK

-LASIK surgery for astigmatism not only offers a high rate of success but also is easy to undergo.
+LASIK surgery for astigmatism not only offers a high rate of success but is also easy to undergo.
 The surgery is a minimally invasive one as it uses Lasers to correct the shape of the cornea.
-During the surgery a flap is created in the cornea to alter its shape.
-The reshaping of the cornea helps to properly focus the light on the retina.
-Lasik may also be done to correct other eye disorders like short and long sights.
+During the surgery a flap is created in the cornea to alter its shape and make it more rounded.

-Lasik surgery duration is about one hour.
-A vast majority of the patients feel very little or no pain at all.
-There is no need for sutures after the surgery.
-The effect of lasik surgery can be felt within a day after surgery.
+The normal duration of a Lasik surgery is about an hour.
+Most of the patients feel very little or no pain during or after the surgery.
+There is no need for placing any sutures after the surgery.
+The effect of Lasik surgery can be felt within a day after surgery.

 Lasik surgery is not recommended for those with